Giving to Others

-In addition to our day of Sacred Service at the orphanage in Cusco, we will be giving back (either money or much needed items) in the three ways we list below – and any amount of participation you would like to have will be very lovingly welcomed.
+In addition to our day of Sacred Service at the orphanage in Cusco and with the animals as Ccochuasi Sanctuary, we will be giving back (either money or much needed items) in the three ways we list below – and any amount of participation you would like to have will be very lovingly welcomed.

 These are amazing people whose entire existence is living in their spiritual heart and preserving the connection to light, balance and Pachamama (Mother Earth).
 We are exceptionally lucky to be able to work with a deeply loving and powerful Q’ero Shaman (known in Peru as a Paco) named Luis during our Despacho Ceremony and our San Pedro Ceremonies at the Mountain House Retreat.
 Along with his brother Juan they bring the gift of magic and healing to us.
 Their homes and village are very poor and located high up in the mountains where they walk for several hours to get to us.
 Each time we visit Peru we ask what we can bring – sometimes it is school supplies for their kids, sometimes shoes, etc. We will be asking what they need this year and putting it out to the group to bring what they would like.
 Then together, as a group while we are there, we will make our offering of love and gratitude to them.